dvignoles/dvignoles.github.io/_posts/2022-07-15-post-picluster.md

 ## Motivation

 One my favorite experiences during undergrad was working on a university big data cluster running apache spark and hdfs.
-There's something magical about writing and running distributed computations, like watching a well choreographed performance that you designed.
-I decided to build my own cluster using raspberry pis in order to capture that magic without breaking the bank.
+I decided to build my own cluster using raspberry pis in order to get more hands on experience with distributed computing, containerization, and devops.

 My intention is that this little pi cluster serve as a mini homelab and learning environment.

 I'd like to:

-* Get more hands on experience with Apache Spark
 * Play with Kubernetes
-* Host tbd personal projects
+* Host TBD personal projects
-* Continue to learn about linux
+* Continue to learn about linux & devops
+* Examine the feasibility (or perhaps advisability?) of self hosting Apache Spark

 The following is part guide, part personal brain dump.
 I relied heavily on documentation provided by existing pi cluster projects, I'd highly recommend checking them out first and foremost!